 These bad boys pack a punch in the vegetable department.
 Our mini breakfast cauliflower frittatas also contain over 30% of your daily calcium intake.
 Considering this and a decent amount of vitamin A, vitamin C and iron, they’re pretty much a multi-vitamin.
 A serving of 2 frittatas have a whopping 18 grams of protein and only 320 calories, not that we’re counting.

 Serving a classy brunch or shower?
 Mini breakfast cauliflower frittatas are the perfect egg solution that you can put on a platter.
 They are friendly to both your gluten free friends and vegetarians alike.
 Just emphasize the asiago and truffle oil and it will be the shining star of your shindig.
 They will pair perfectly with spicy rose gin champagne cocktails and lavender ricotta stuffed earl grey crepes!

 Mini breakfast cauliflower FTW!
 Between making these and Pinch of Yum’s easy and healthy banana bread muffins I feel like kicking one of my two bad habits is a possibility.
 And I didn’t even have to make a resolution!
 Just mini cauliflower breakfast frittatas.
 And that’s ok because it was easy and insanely delicious.
 It’s just that sleep thing.
 Any tips?

 When you try these let me know!
 Rate the recipe and share your thoughts and questions in the comments below.
-Use the hashtag #popkitchen when you post recipes you’ve made on Instagram.
+Use the hashtag #popkitchen and tag me @pop_kitch when you post recipes you’ve made on Instagram.
 I’ll share my favorite photos on Pop Kitchen’s account.

 - 1½ cups cauliflower